mc-ireiser/termoDaQ/Firmware/readme.md

 # Attention

-The firmware is beginning the development process.
+The firmware is under development.

 All sensors were tested and work properly.
 [Picture](https://github.com/mc-ireiser/termoDaQ/blob/master/Photographs/termoDaQ.jpg).